Funding

 Central Government understands the special circumstances our community faces, where earthquake-prone buildings and wastewater project mitigation pose major financial challenges.

-The redeveloped Sarjeant Gallery Te Whare o Rehua Whanganui will open in mid-2024.
+The redeveloped Te Whare o Rehua Sarjeant Gallery will open in late-2024.

 As at November 2023 more than 77 percent of the cost of the Sarjeant Gallery redevelopment has been met by Central Government, Lottery Grants Board, public and private trusts, individual philanthropy and private sector corporate sponsorship.
 Fundraising for the project is ongoing.